-The display priority of different output mimetypes.
+The priority of different output mimetypes for displaying in HTML output.
 Mimetypes earlier in the data priority list are preferred over later ones.
 This is relevant if a code cell produces an output that has several possible representations (e.g. description text or an image).
-The default is ['application/vnd.jupyter.widget-view+json', 'text/html', 'image/ svg+xml', 'image/png', 'image/jpeg', 'text/latex', 'text/plain'].
+Please open an issue if you find a mimetype that isn't supported, but should be.
+The default is ['application/vnd.jupyter.widget-view+json', 'text/html', 'image/svg+xml', 'image/png', 'image/jpeg', 'text/latex', 'text/plain'].